Knitted socks

 • quick drying

-The animal suffering behind mohair, alpaca, cashmere or angora wool
+The animal suffering behind mohair, alpaca, cashmere and angora wool

 The main issues regarding animal welfare are: